 I think about that every time I see somebody dressed in some ridiculous religious garment, parading around as if this is some indication of greater holiness.
 Instead of a little thing on the bottom of the robe to signify submission to God’s law, they had developed these kinds of robes that just brought status to them.
 Still the way it is today.
 People wearing religious robes.

-They also wanted to be called father.
-Verse 9, “Do not call anyone on earth your father, for one is your Father, He who is in heaven."
-Father meaning source, not only are they exalted in their wisdom but they are the source of spiritual life, they are the source of spiritual truth.
+They also wanted to be called “father.”
+Verse 9, “Do not call anyone on earth your father, for One is your Father, He who is in heaven.”
+“Father” means “source.”
+Not only are they exalted in their wisdom, but they are the source of spiritual life.
+They are the source of spiritual truth.
 They want to be father, progenitor, creator.

 What do you mean?
 Well first of all, widows were to be protected, right?
 Back in the Old Testament, pure religion, says James, is to care for widows.
 Exodus 22:22, Deuteronomy 10:18, Malachi 3:5, and other scriptures call upon the people of God to care for widows.
 God cares for widows.
 These scribes devour them.

 I’ll just give you one illustration.
-In Logos(?), Nigeria there is one church where this stuff is being proclaimed with 54 thousand people in the church.
-And in order to get the health, wealth and prosperity, you have to give the leader one month’s salary.
-This in the name of Jesus, fleecing the abused, fleecing the poor, fleecing the defenseless.
+In Lagos, Nigeria, there is one church where this stuff is being proclaimed with 54,000 people in the church.
+And in order to get the health, wealth, and prosperity, you have to give the leader one month’s salary.
+This in the name of Jesus.
+Fleecing the abused, fleecing the poor, fleecing the defenseless.
 And this is spreading across Africa.
-They’re building the biggest churches on the planet in Africa in the name of the health, wealth, prosperity gospel, preying on poor people who have no hope.
+They’re building the biggest churches on the planet in Africa in the name of the health, wealth, prosperity gospel, preying on, P-R-E-Y, on poor people who have no hope.
 It’s a scheme that makes the guy at the top rich.